DanLavine/willow/README.md

 }'
 ```

-Now, any collection of tags that share the same [`repo_name`, `branch_name`] all point to the same `Rule` set:
+Now, any collection of tags that share the same [`repo_name`, `branch_name`] all point to the same `Rule`
+set.
+For example, a collection of `Counters` (described bellow) could be:
 ```
-# all these when trying to run at the same time, would check the same rule, and only 1 can succeed
+# all these when trying to run at the same time, would check the same branch rule, and only 1 can succeed
 '{"repo_name":"willow", "branch_name":"docs", "os": "linux"}'
 '{"repo_name":"willow", "branch_name":"docs", "os": "windows", "android_required": true}'
 '{"repo_name":"willow", "branch_name":"docs", "os": "mac", "ios_required": true}'